 Accepted: An Accepted still dresses in white, but with bands of the seven Ajah colours around the hem and cuffs of her dress - a partially written page of Tower training, barely above novice but considering her future Ajah.
 She is allowed to wear a little jewellery, and also must wear a great serpent ring on the third finger of her left hand.
 This is an allusion to the profession ceremony, the second stage in the consecration of a nun in the 15th to 16th century convents, where the nun received her ring as a bride of Christ (Mary Laven, Virgins of Venice).

 Aes Sedai: Aes Sedai dress according to their taste and often wear the fashions and hairstyles of their former country in silk or fine wool.
 In one style popular among Aes Sedai (and some Andoran and Shienaran noblewomen too), the skirts are slashed with fabric of contrasting colour, often their Ajah colour:

 Q106: What does it mean when dresses are slashed with a color?

-RJ: There are two possibilities meanings to this.
+Jordan: There are two possibilities meanings to this.
 The most usual one is that there is an underskirt of the color that says it is slashed with.
-The outer skirt has a slit in it, a slash, which is sown in such a way that it is always open thus revealing its underneath color.
+The outer skirt has a slit in it, a slash, which is sewn in such a way that it is always open thus revealing its underneath color.
 The other way of doing this is there is this sort of pocket sown on the inside of that slash of the second color, so you are looking through the outer skirt into a depth, so it looks like it is a little pocket that other color in the skirt.
 This is not my invention, they did this during the Renaissance, and I believe earlier as well.

 - Jordan at Dragoncon05